Welcome to Worm Nerd University!

 When worms die in the bin, their bodies decompose and are recycled by other worms, along with the food scraps.
 However, if all or a majority of your worms die, you must clean the bin, evaluate what happened, and start again.
 Connecting online with worm bloggers is a great way to learn from situations other worm farmers have experienced.

-DO NOT feed your worms any of the following: meat, dairy, bones, grease, human feces, pet feces, or horse feces.
+It is NOT recommended to feed your worms any of the following: meat, dairy, bones, grease, human feces, pet feces, or horse feces.

-Because Red Wigglers have no teeth, it’s common practice to give them a little extra help to digest food.
+Because composting worms have no teeth, it’s common to give them a little extra help to digest food.
 Various organic matter with a gritty texture, such as eggshells and coffee grounds, is added to the worms’ food.
 During digestion, the worm’s gizzard breaks down the food into smaller particles.
 The rough texture of the grit makes this process much more efficient.
-As what goes in must come out, Worm Nerd’s Premium Worm Grit is a nutrient-rich, proprietary blend that not only aids in worm digestion, but helps maintain pH levels and vastly improves the resulting worm waste loved by plants.
+As what goes in must come out, Worm Nerd’s Premium Worm Grit is a mineral-rich, proprietary blend that not only aids in worm digestion, but helps maintain pH levels and vastly improves the resulting worm waste.

 Orders & Shipping